-“For this particular project, the students received an introduction about astronomy and the exotic sources we study with X-ray telescopes, as well as a tutorial on the database and how to use it,” explains Ruben Salvaterra, another scientist involved in the programme.
+“For this particular project, the students received an introduction about astronomy and the exotic sources we study with X-ray telescopes, as well as a tutorial on the database and how to use it,” explains Ruben Salvaterra, another scientist involved in the program.

 “Once they were ready to explore the data archive, they proved very effective and resourceful.”

-The six students analysed about 200 X-ray sources, looking at their light curve – a graph showing the object’s variability over time – and checking the scientific literature to verify whether they had been studied already.
+The six students analyzed about 200 X-ray sources, looking at their light curve – a graph showing the object’s variability over time – and checking the scientific literature to verify whether they had been studied already.

 Eventually, they identified a handful of sources exhibiting interesting properties – a powerful flare, for example – that had not been previously reported by other studies.

 “One of the sources stood out as especially intriguing,” says Andrea.

 Featuring the shortest flare of all analyzed objects, this source appears to be located in the globular cluster NGC 6540 – a dense grouping of stars – and had not been studied before.

 After presenting their findings to the scientists in a seminar, the students went back to school.
 But the work for Andrea, Ruben and collaborators had only just begun.